 A standard pad folds in half for carrying, though some have three sections that fold, or taco style shells that roll up like a mat.
 Where the two halves join - the hinge - is important on pads as the seam can leave a gap or "gutter" where there is no protection.
 In basic folding mats where the foam is cut in half at a straight angle, it is possible it land in the middle causing the pad to fold up while you hit a rock or the ground with no protection.

 There are various solutions to this problem.
 Most flat hinge pads use velcro in the hinge or a strap along the bottom that keeps the two sides together.
-Some manufacturers create an angled hinge to alleviate the gutter problem and some have also tried a “step” style hinge that has the same effect.
-A lot of pads come as one continuous layer with no a hinge at all and fold up in a “taco” style.
+Some manufacturers create an angled hinge to alleviate the gutter problem and some have also tried a "step" style hinge that has the same effect.
+Pads like the Petzl Alto come as one continuous layer with no a hinge at all and fold up in a "taco" style.

 What style you choose is dependent.
 If you commonly boulder on uneven terrain or where there are many rocks or hazards under a fall, you might want to go for a taco style pad or one with an innovative hinge, or a floppier overall design that will conform better to the terrain.
 Odd pad placements can see the mat slide away or not fit under a problem properly.